Shanty town: Developed countries

 Shanty town along the Martin Pena Canal in Puerto Rico (1970s).

 During the 1930s Great Depression, shanty towns nicknamed Hoovervilles sprang up across the United States.
 Following the Great Depression, squatters lived in shacks on landfill sites beside the Martin Pena canal in Puerto Rico and were still there in 2010.
 More recently, cities such as Newark and Oakland have witnessed the creation of tent cities.
 The Umoja Village shanty town was squatted in 2006 in Miami, Florida.
 There are also colonias near the border with Mexico.

 Although shanty towns are now generally less common in developed countries in Europe, they still exist.
 The growing influx of migrants has fuelled shantytowns in cities commonly used as a point of entry into the European Union, including Athens and Patras in Greece.
 The Calais Jungle in France had grown to over 8,000 people by the time of its clearance in October 2016.
 Bidonvilles exist in the peripheries of some French cities.
 The state authorities recorded 16,399 people living in 391 slums across the country in 2012.
 Of these, 41% lived on the outskirts of Paris.
+In the Paris metropolitan region, many contemporary shantytowns have been inhabited since the early 2000s by Romanian and Bulgarian migrants, often framed in public debate as a "Roma" issue.
+Local municipal policies also shape residents' expectations and capacities for integration, alongside recurring cycles of relocation programmes and systematic evictions.

 In Madrid, Spain, a shanty town named Cañada Real is considered the largest informal settlement in Europe.
-It has an estimated 8,628 inhabitants, who are mainly Spanish, Romani and north African, but only one mobile health unit.
+It has an estimated 8,628 inhabitants, who are mainly Spanish, Romani and North African, but only one mobile health unit.
 After 40 years, property developers began to take an interest in the site in 2012.

+In Italy, the largest concentration of shantytowns are in Campania Region, and especially in Naples metropolitan region.

 There have been cardboard cities in London and Belgrade.
 In some cases, shanty towns can persist in gentrified areas that local governments have yet to redevelop, or in regions of political dispute.
 A major historical example was the Kowloon Walled City in Hong Kong.

 In Australia and New Zealand, there were many shanty towns before World War II, some of which still exist (for example Wyee, a suburb of the Central Coast).